CTPLab/GILEA/README.md

 We would also like to thank all the authors contributing to the HAM10000 and RxRx19 projects.

 ## License
-The copyright license of this repository is specified with the LICENSE-LEA.
+The copyright license of this repository is specified with the LICENSE-GILEA.

 The copyright license of HAM10000 is specified with the License-CC-BY-NC-SA 4.0.